Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Launched in June 2021, our Forest Positive strategy builds on our decade-long work to end deforestation in our supply chains.

-Forest Positive means moving beyond managing deforestation risks in our supply chain to target a positive impact on our broader sourcing landscapes.
-Our strategy aims to help conserve and restore the world’s forests and natural ecosystems while promoting sustainable livelihoods and respecting human rights, including empowering Indigenous Peoples and Local Communities to be stewards of critical natural ecosystems.
+Our strategy aims to help conserve and restore forests and protect natural habitats while promoting sustainable livelihoods and respecting human and land rights.
+This includes empowering Indigenous Peoples and Local Communities to be stewards of critical natural ecosystems.

 By working in partnership across the food industry and beyond, we can continue to help build a future for forests that is positive for people and the planet.